diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 due to _Modified Reference_, further post-processing needs to be done to ensure these are correctly filtered out.

+Despite its high false positive rate,
+#TheTool is still a viable tool for developers that want to analyse their codebase
+for code vulnerable to class pollution, as false positives are easily dismissed, while #TheTool might surface severe and actionable security problems.
+However, this means the tool is not suitable for automated workflows, such as continuous integration pipelines.

 Regarding Type-II errors, that is, false negatives, it is unfortunately not possible to evaluate #TheTool in that regard due to the lack of a labeled dataset to test against.